Biden administration offers to meet North Koreans ‘anytime, without preconditions’

 Tensions with the Kim regime have simmered during the past two years.

-North Korean state media reported last week that Kim Jong Un has ordered his government to be prepared for dialogue and confrontation with the Biden administration — but more for confrontation, according to The Associated Press.
+North Korean state media reported last week that Mr. Kim has ordered his government to be prepared for dialogue and confrontation with the Biden administration — but more for confrontation, according to The Associated Press.

-Some experts believe the North Korean statement indicates that Kim Jong Un will likely push to strengthen his nuclear arsenal and increase pressure on Washington to give up what North Korea considers a hostile policy toward Pyongyang, though he also will prepare for the prospect of a resumption in talks.
+Some experts believe the North Korean statement indicates that Mr. Kim will likely push to strengthen his nuclear arsenal and increase pressure on Washington to give up what North Korea considers a hostile policy toward Pyongyang, though he also will prepare for the prospect of a resumption in talks.

-During a meeting of Kim Jong Un’s ruling party last Thursday, the North Korean leader analyzed in detail the policy tendencies of the U.S. under President Biden and clarified steps to be taken in relations with Washington, the Korean Central News Agency said.
+During a meeting of Mr. Kim ruling party last Thursday, the North Korean leader analyzed in detail the policy tendencies of the U.S. under President Biden and clarified steps to be taken in relations with Washington, the Korean Central News Agency said.

-The news agency did not specify the steps, but said Kim Jong Un “stressed the need to get prepared for both dialogue and confrontation, especially to get fully prepared for confrontation in order to protect the dignity of our state” and ensure national security.
+The news agency did not specify the steps, but said Mr. Kim “stressed the need to get prepared for both dialogue and confrontation, especially to get fully prepared for confrontation in order to protect the dignity of our state” and ensure national security.

 Analysts rate it unlikely that Mr. Biden will pursue the kinds of high-stakes direct meetings with Mr. Kim that Mr. Trump favored.
 The administration instead has made moves signaling a return to something akin to the policy of “strategic patience” embraced during the final years of the George W. Bush administration and throughout the Obama era, when Mr. Biden was vice president.